jlibovicky/jlibovicky.github.io/_posts/2021-03-14-MT-Weekly-Random-Feature-Attention.md

 ![Substitute norm definition, Eq.
 4](/assets/MT-Weekly-71/substitute.png)

-After substituting this approximation in the self-attention formula, the expressions with the vector norms zero out in the fraction, we get the following (screenshot of Equation 5 in the paper):
+After substituting this approximation in the self-attention formula, the expressions with the norms of $\q_t$ zero out in the fraction.
+If we further assume that the norm of all keys is similar, we get the following (screenshot of Equation 5 in the paper):

 ![Final formula, Eq.
 5](/assets/MT-Weekly-71/final_formula.png)